batect/batect.dev/docs/getting-started/tutorial.md

           container: 8080
 ```

-Voila!
+Voilà!
 Running `./batect run` now runs the `build` task, then starts `run` to use our freshly built code.

 :::note
 We're using `yarn exec` to start `node` in `run` to workaround issues with `node` not responding to signals such as Ctrl+C when running